electronstudio/pygame-zero-book/chapters/2_simple_games.md

 ## Mouse movement

-If you are more interested in controllers than mice this may be skipped for now.
+If you are more interested in playing using controllers than mice this may be skipped for now.

 \begin{codelisting}
 \codecaption{Getting input from mouse movement}